 We have learned that Spain and Romania were both in the Roman Empire; this is why the two languages are so similar.

-However, Spain and Romania are on the opposite sides of the European continent.
+However, Spain and Romania are on opposite sides of the European continent.
 Spain is in the west and is surrounded by countries with Latin and Germanic languages, whereas Romania is in the east and surrounded by Slavic countries.

 We can see that the two countries have been greatly influenced by the nations surrounding them, especially in terms of language.
-Because of Romania’s isolation from the other Roman language speaking countries, its development has been very different from Spain.
+Because of Romania’s isolation from the other Romance language speaking countries, its development has been very different from Spain.

-Spanish in Latin-America was widely influenced by the languages Nahuatl and Quechúa, which were spoken by the indigenous people.
+Spanish in Latin America was widely influenced by the languages Nahuatl and Quechúa, which were spoken by the indigenous people.

 (related article: Rioplatense Spanish)

 Because Romania was so far away from other countries with Romance languages, it was influenced by the nations closer to it.
-Therefore, we can see Macedonian, Bulgarian, Albanian and Serbian influences in the Romanian language.
+Therefore, we can see Macedonian, Bulgarian, Albanian, and Serbian influences in the Romanian language.

-Although Spanish and Romanian are similar languages, they do not use the same Alphabet.
+Although Spanish and Romanian are similar languages, they do not use the same alphabet.

-The Romanian Alphabet is actually a derivative of the Latin alphabet, but consists of 31 letters.
-Before the1860’s, Romania used the Cyrillic script, but later replaced it with the Latin script.
+The Romanian alphabet is actually a derivative of the Latin alphabet but consists of 31 letters.
+Before the 1860s, Romania used the Cyrillic script but later replaced it with the Latin script.